Cancer Screening Program - CaSP

 Part 3: Research Registry and Biobank

-CaSP will establish a research registry and bioresource to facilitate the Observational cohort study and provide a resource for future use including clinical trial and treatment matching, and epidemiological and public health research studies to facilitate ongoing research into cancer and its treatment.
+CaSP will establish a research registry and bioresource to facilitate the observational cohort study and provide a resource for future use including clinical trial and treatment matching, and epidemiological and public health research studies to facilitate ongoing research into cancer and its treatment.

 Who can participate in CaSP?

 Your treating oncologist will assess your eligibility, complete the CaSP referral forms, and provide all relevant information.
+Refer to the CaSP information sheet for all inclusion and exclusion criteria.

 What does participation involve?